Modern Embedded C++ Tutorial: Common Compiler Flags Guide

 |---|---|---|---|

--O0 | No optimization | Maintains a one-to-one correspondence between code and assembly. | Only for tracking down extremely elusive logic bugs. |
+-O0 | No Optimization | Maintains a one-to-one correspondence between code and assembly. | Only for tracking down extremely difficult logic bugs. |

--Og | Debug optimization | Enables optimizations that do not affect debugging observations. | The top choice for the development phase, balancing performance and single-step debugging. |
+-Og | Debug Optimization | Enables optimizations that do not affect debugging observation. | First choice for development phase, balancing performance with single-stepping. |

--O2 | Performance optimization | Enables almost all optimizations that trade space for time. | High-performance computing, RTOS task logic. |
+-O2 | Performance Optimization | Enables almost all optimizations that do not trade space for time. | High-performance computing, RTOS task logic. |

--Os | Size optimization | Enables options from -O2 that do not increase code size. | The default choice for embedded releases. |
+-Os | Size Optimization | Enables options in -O2 that do not increase code size. | Default choice for embedded release. |

--Ofast | Fast math optimization | Breaks the IEEE 754 standard (does not guarantee floating-point precision). | Pure mathematical calculations where minor precision differences are acceptable. |
+-Ofast | Fast Optimization | Breaks IEEE 754 standard (does not guarantee floating-point precision). | Pure mathematical calculations where minor precision differences are acceptable. |

-2. Trimming the C++ Runtime: Shedding Heavy "Armor"
+2. Trimming C++ Runtime: Shedding Heavy "Armor"

 2.1 -fno-exceptions (Disable Exceptions)

-- Consequence: You cannot use
+- Consequence: Cannot use

 2.2 -fno-rtti (Disable Runtime Type Information)